Good food in Rome is everywhere, and you are bound to find something that will satisfy your taste buds.

 Eat where the locals eat

-Nobody knows Roman food better than actual Romans.
+Nobody knows food in Rome better than actual Romans.
 Ask for their tips and you are bound to discover some real gems.
 The hotel receptionist will most likely be able to point out the best places to eat near your hotel.

 I discovered Trattoria Vecchia Roma, near Vittorio Emanuele, thanks to a local tip.
 It’s the kind of place where tourists really are rare.
 The food is absolutely delicious.